 You are welcome to sit anywhere.
 There is no reserved or VIP seating, so as long as no one else is sitting on the seat, you are welcome to sit there!

 We want you to feel comfortable joining us.
 Please just come as you are – church is about the people you are with, not the clothes you are wearing.

 Are children welcome?

-Kids and adults join us at the start of the service, and then the children go to Kids’ Church during the second hymn.
-At Kids’ Church, children are well cared for and you are welcome to settle your child in or sit in during Kids’ Church and watch what happens.
+Please take your children straight to Kids’ Church, in the hall upstairs behind the church.
+Children are well cared for and you are welcome to settle your child in or sit in during Kids’ Church and watch what happens.